ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/laion.md

 SETTINGS index_granularity = 8192
 ```

 When created, the index will be built by L2Distance.
 You can read more about the parameters in the [annoy documentation](../../engines/table-engines/mergetree-family/annindexes.md#annoy-annoy).
-It makes sense to build indexes for large number of granules.
+It makes sense to build indexes for a large number of granules.
 If you need good speed, then GRANULARITY should be several times larger than the expected number of results in the search.
 Now let's check again with the same query:

 ```sql